 As the CEO of Armada Music, Maykel Piron is a man with a vision for bringing the utmost in quality dance music to our ears.
-Coming previously from Warner Music, Piron teamed up with Trance legend Armin Van Buuren in 2003 to start something of their own.
-Maykel played a massive role in establishing the foundation of the Armada label, founding the company and grooming it to become what we all know it to be today, a trendsetting label that has always been on the cutting edge.
+Coming previously from Warner Music, Piron teamed up with trance legend Armin Van Buuren in 2003 to start something of their own.
+Maykel played a massive role in establishing the foundation of the Armada label, grooming it to become what we all know it to be today -- a trendsetting label that has always been on the cutting edge.
 With multiple awards, nominations, and over 20 years’ experience, Piron is the perfect example of how hard work pays off.
 If you're curious about the origins of Armada, seeking advice from a label executive, or simply looking for a good read, Piron's story is truly inspirational and will be sure to provide you with valuable insight into the music industry.

 Armada has evolved tremendously since it was established over a decade ago, but where did Armada come from?
 How did it start and what is the key to the label's success?
 The answers to these questions rest with it's guiding force, CEO Maykel Piron, who lets us in on his story.

 How did you start your career in the music industry?